 Promotion from one grade to the next is based upon credits earned.
 Credits earned through summer programs may be acceptable if approved in advance by a school counselor.
-Parents will be informed following the fourth quarter report card whether a student has been promoted or retained.
+Parents will be informed following the fourth quarter report card whether or not a student has advanced or been retained.
 The promotion of a high school student is determined by cumulative credits earned.
 To be promoted, students must meet the minimum credit requirements, as confirmed by their counselor.
 Those requirements are as follows: